Performance Management Process

 K-State Values: Individuals adhering to K-State values align their actions with high standards of conduct, accept responsibility for behavior and exhibit personal integrity at all times.
 Acts as a role model for other employees and does the right thing.
 Individual does not waste resources (i.e., time, material).
 Refer to the K-State Principles of Community for further guidance.

 Based upon ratings in the previous sections, identify the employee's major strengths in this job, and areas for improvement.
-In addition, include any additional accomplishments.
+Include any additional accomplishments.
 Comments will help focus year end performance review discussion and help prioritize relevant objectives and development priorities for the coming year.

-At the end of the review period, assign a rating to each of the objectives, rate essential requirements and core competencies and provide overall employee performance comments.
+At the end of the review period, assign a rating to each of the objectives, rate core competencies and essential requirements and provide overall employee performance comments.
 The objectives ratings and other documentation on the form will substantiate the overall rating.

 Authority for deciding the overall rating ultimately rests with the supervisor.
 The employee's signature does not necessarily signify agreement.